-There's a certain stillness in the act, which can be very relaxing.
+This activity is surprisingly relaxing.
 You sit out in the unspoiled nature, hearing nothing but the muffled sound of berries dropping into your container and perhaps a raven cawing in the distance.

 Growing wild in the moss-covered lava are crowberries, the most common type of berries in Iceland.
 These fresh but slightly bitter berries have been used in Icelandic desserts and juices for centuries.

 Other berries found here are bilberries, juicy blue-colored berries commonly paired with Icelandic Skyr, and blueberries.

 Icelanders make various jams, cakes, juices, and wine from the berries they pick.
 If you are only visiting for a short while and don’t have the means to make your own jam, you can add the fresh berries to vanilla skyr or just eat them as a healthy snack.

 - Want to know where you can find Skyr?
 Check out this article on Shopping for Groceries in Iceland

 Rettir - Sheep and Horse Round-ups

 In September, the puffins take flight and head south, and the Iceland gull returns mid-month from its breeding region in Canada and Greenland.
 Around the same time, many Icelanders head to the countryside to participate in one of the country’s oldest traditions, the annual round-up of sheep.